-A UK-based site, run by two bloggers with slightly differing perspectives on investing as evinced by their handles; ‘The Investor’ and ‘The Accumulator’.
+Monevator is a UK-based site, run by two bloggers with slightly differing perspectives on investing as evinced by their handles; ‘The Investor’ and ‘The Accumulator’.
 The underlying theme of the site is to “get rich slowly” as opposed to offering “sure-shot strategies”.
 Some of the content is relevant only to UK citizens but there are still tons of articles to help develop your investing personality.

 He’s the professor of Corporate Finance and Valuation at the NYU Stern School of Business and literally wrote the textbook: Damodaran on Valuation.
 His ability to break down the most complex valuation questions to arrive at a number for any company is legendary, an example, his techcrunch article on why he believes Uber is overvalued.

 He posts on contemporary issues, like his latest post is about the ailing Deutsche Bank.
 While the companies he discusses are not necessarily of relevance to Indian investors, they provide hints on how to think about breaking down a seemingly complex task to arrive at a fair value for any business.

 Jason is a personal finance columnist with the Wall Street Journal.
 His articles appear in many prominent publications including Time, Money magazine.
 What is likely to really get your attention is that he’s the editor of the revised publication of The Intelligent Investor by Ben Graham published in 2003.
 His articles are similarly insightful, while staying away from financial jargon.

 A compilation of his responses to the most frequent investment questions here